Insurance for Retirees

 What insurance may I continue?

-If you are an eligible retiree, you may keep three of your plans:
+If you meet the “retiree” criteria, you may keep three of your plans:

 - Dental – same UA dental plan as employees